Top 7 Content Apps for Digital Courtroom Signage

 - Active shooters

 Consider how digital courtroom signage can augment established emergency protocols.
 Unlike alarms, speakers, or sirens, digital signage adds a visual component—and can provide essential information about emergency exits, escape routes, and location of safety equipment.

 Social media integration is another style of communication that forward-thinking courtrooms can use.
 If the courthouse has a dedicated social media page, feeds can be displayed on screens inside the courthouse.
-Information posted can be used to inform, entertain, and engage those waiting on location
+Information posted can inform, entertain, and engage those waiting on location.

 For courthouses that maintain active community outreach via social media, this strategy allows them to expand their content campaigns at no extra cost.
 For those wishing to change the public perspective, this one one way to do it.